unicode-org/cldr/docs/ldml/tr35-general.md

 <!ELEMENT localeDisplayNames ( alias | ( localeDisplayPattern?, languages?, scripts?, territories?, subdivisions?, variants?, keys?, types?, transformNames?, measurementSystemNames?, codePatterns?, special* ) )>
 ```

 Display names for scripts, languages, countries, currencies, and variants in this locale are supplied by this element.
 They supply localized names for these items for use in user-interfaces for various purposes such as displaying menu lists, displaying a language name in a dialog, and so on.
-Capitalization should follow the conventions used in the middle of running text; the `<contextTransforms>` element may be used to specify the appropriate capitalization for other contexts (see _Section 12 [ContextTransform Elements](#Context_Transform_Elements)_ ).
+Capitalization should follow the conventions used in the middle of running text; the `<contextTransforms>` element may be used to specify the appropriate capitalization for other contexts (see _Section 12 [ContextTransform Elements](#Context_Transform_Elements)_).
 Examples are given below.

 > **Note:** The "en" locale may contain translated names for deprecated codes for debugging purposes.
 Translation of deprecated codes into other languages is discouraged.

-Where present, the display names must be unique; that is, two distinct code would not get the same display name.
+Where present, the display names must be unique; that is, two distinct codes would not get the same display name.
 (There is one exception to this: in time zones, where parsing results would give the same GMT offset, the standard and daylight display names can be the same across different time zone IDs.)

 Any translations should follow customary practice for the locale in question.
 For more information, see [[Data Formats](tr35.md#DataFormats)].